Two men facing gang-related murder charges escape California jail

 Breaking News Emails

-Two men awaiting trial for unrelated murder charges are on the loose Monday after allegedly escaping from a central California jail over the weekend.
+Two men awaiting trial on murder charges are on the loose Monday after allegedly escaping from a central California jail over the weekend.

-The Monterey County Sheriff’s Office is not releasing details about how the two men escaped, but is offering a $5,000 reward on information that leads to their capture.
+The Monterey County Sheriff’s Office is not releasing details about how they escaped but is offering a $5,000 reward on information that leads to their capture.

 “Do not approach them as they are considered dangerous,” the sheriff’s office wrote in a Facebook post.

-Fonseco and Salazar were both awaiting trial for unrelated murder charges and numerous other felony charges, the Monterey sheriff said.
+Fonseco and Salazar were both awaiting trial on murder charges and numerous other felony charges, the Monterey sheriff said.

 Salazar was arrested in a 2017 murder of a 20-year-old man who was shot and killed while driving with his girlfriend and 18-month-old son, the local California paper reported.
 Salinas police said in 2018 they were investigating the murder as gang-related.